 Most of these tools (free and premium) provide templates that you can then customize by adding your information.
 Details to include in your signature are: your title, the name of your business, alternative contact information and a link to your website.
 The generator will then create a signature that will work with different providers like Outlook and Gmail.
 At the end of the day, if you heavily rely on email for business, it will most likely be worth it to pay for an email signature generator as it can help you to generate more business.

 Formats for Crafting Email Addresses

 While the rules for creating a professional email address are not set in stone, there are some standard formats that you can apply.
-It is really easy to tweak these formats if you already own a custom domain name.
+It's really easy to tweak these formats if you already own a custom domain name.
 Whichever the case might be, just remember to apply the same format consistently.

-If you do not own a custom domain name yet, your first priority after choosing a business name is to find out if the domain and extension that you would like to use are still available.
+If you don't own a custom domain name yet, your first priority after choosing a business name is to find out if the domain and extension that you would like to use are still available.
 Your email host platform will typically be able to help you check this.
-The good news is that nowadays it is fairly straightforward to create email accounts that use a custom domain name.
+The good news is that nowadays it's fairly straightforward to create email accounts that use a custom domain name.
 In fact, when you opt for a paid plan, the majority of email service providers will give you the option of a custom domain name.
 If you do not have a reliable email service provider yet, you can try Microsoft Office 365, Google’s G Suite or even Zoho Mail.